tlswg/tls13-spec/draft-ietf-tls-tls13.md

 messages.
 If the client chooses to authenticate, it MUST send Certificate, CertificateVerify, and Finished.
 If it declines, it MUST send a Certificate message containing no certificates followed by Finished.
+All of the client's messages for a given response
+MUST appear consecutively on the wire with no intervening messages of other types.

 Note: Because client authentication may require prompting the user, servers MUST be prepared for some delay, including receiving an